About Summer Camp

 In all facets of the program, campers are encouraged to search out a personal relationship with Jesus Christ.
 Staff use Bible discussions and real life examples to encourage campers to consider God’s Word as a guidebook for the decisions they face at camp and in their daily lives.

 Campers at the Ranch are given the opportunity to acquire skills in Western riding under Certified Horsemanship Association standards.
 They will ride a horse every day, learning great physical skills while getting the chance to connect with animals and nature.
-On the final day of camp, campers will demonstrate their riding ability to their family and friends during a simple riding demonstration.
+On the final day of camp, campers will have the opportunity to take a photo with their horse.
 For teen camps only, horsemanship will be an optional activity.

 High Ropes Course